GauravSingh9356/J.A.R.V.I.S/README.md

 ### Future Plans

   <h1>Sky is limit.
 There are immense possibilities in this project.
-Will be intregating some very powerfull commands soon..</h1>
+Will be integrating some very powerful commands soon..</h1>